-It is possible to perform a Bulk Action on a Report by running a Process Engine Script.
+It is possible to perform a Bulk Action on the results in a Report by running a Process Engine Script.
 This allows the automation of common tasks on a group of Records, or the extraction and processing of data retrieved from a Report.
 This can be run on an existing or new Report.

 To enable a process to be invoked from a report, open the relevant Report in edit mode and open the Automation tab.
 Click Add Process, give the process a name and select the Script that you want to run.

 Once you've set up your process you'll see the Bulk Actions button on the Report.
 Selecting this will enable you to invoke the process (similar to a User-Invoked Process).

 An example of this might be to create a script which creates Invoices for selected Orders.
 You could then create a Report which shows these Orders, add the Process to the Report and then run the Process.

 Running a Process

 When a Process is run it is permitted to continue until it uses too much time, memory, or processor time.
 Set the Maximum Runtime for the process to be something sensible: if a scheduled process loops continuously and doesn't finish no other scheduled process will start until it stops; a process button could appear to "hang" if the underlying process does not complete in a timely manner.